A thirteen-year-long broadband view of BL Lac: Observations and Data Analysis

-During the considered period, the Swift satellite \citep{2004ApJ...611.1005G} observed \source\ 610 times with single exposures ranging from 1.13 to 16.46 ks.
+During the considered period, the \textit{Swift} satellite observed \source\ 610 times with single exposures ranging from 1.13 to 16.46 ks.
 All the data were downloaded and processed using {\it Swift\_xrtproc} automatic tool for XRT data analysis developed within the Open Universe Initiative \citep{2021arXiv210807255G}.
 This tool automatically downloads the raw data and processes it using the XRTPIPELINE task adopting standard parameters and filtering criteria.
 For each observation, it extracts the source events from a circle with a radius of 20 pixels centered at the position of the source, while the background counts are taken from an annular ring centered at the source.
 The tool applies also pile-up correction when the source count rate is above $0.5\:{\rm counts\: s^{-1}}$.
-Then it loads the ungrouped data in XSPEC (version 12.11) for spectral fitting using Cash statistics \citep{1979ApJ...228..939C}, modeling the source spectrum as a power-law and a log-parabola model with the Galactic absorption column density fixed to $1.75\times10^{21}\:{\rm cm^{-2}}$.
+Then it loads the ungrouped data in XSPEC (version 12.11) for spectral fitting using Cash statistics \citep{1979ApJ...228..939C}, modeling the source spectrum as a power-law and a log-parabola model with the Galactic absorption column density fixed to $2.7\times10^{21}\:{\rm cm^{-2}}$ \citep[e.g.,][]{1999ApJ...521..145M,2020ApJ...900..137W,2021MNRAS.tmp.2396D}.

 The 2-10 keV X-ray flux variation is shown in Fig. \ref{lightcurve_all} panel c).
 The baseline flux is around $2\times10^{-11}\:{\rm erg\:cm^{-2}\:s^{-1}}$ although small amplitude changes are visible in different observations.
-In three periods, MJD 56300, MLD 59140 and MJD 59235, the flux substantially increased reaching the maximum of $(1.54\pm0.04)\times10^{-10}\:{\rm erg\:cm^{-2}\:s^{-1}}$ on MJD 59128.18.
+In three periods, MJD 56300 (08 January 2013), MLD 59140 (18 October 2020) and MJD 59235 (21 January 2021), the flux substantially increased reaching the maximum of $(1.41\pm0.06)\times10^{-10}\:{\rm erg\:cm^{-2}\:s^{-1}}$ on MJD 59128.18 (06 October 2020).
 This is the historical highest flux of \source\ in the soft X-ray band.